Explore your options today!

-Nitrous Oxide Sedation – Most think of this as “Nitrous” or “Laughing Gas”.
-You breathe through your nose, it has a quick on-set of action, provides a mild sedative, and when we stop giving it to you your sedation stops.
+Nitrous Oxide Sedation – Most people know this as “nitrous” or “laughing gas,” and patients breathe it through their noses.
+It has a quick on-set of action and provides a mild sedative.
+The sedation stops when the gas stops.
 You will be able to drive home and go about your day normally.
-The limits to Nitrous Oxide are patients are highly variable in how it affects them.
-It can affect some greatly while others are not affected at all.
+The effect of nitrous oxide, however, can vary greatly from patient to patient.
+It can significantly affect some while others are not affected at all.

-Oral/Enteral Sedation – Oral medication is given with or without Nitrous Oxide.
+Oral/Enteral Sedation – Oral medication is given with or without nitrous oxide.
 It is one of the most common and safe sedatives.
 You will maintain your breathing reflexes and most patients do not remember the dental visit.
 The sedation effects of this sedative vary between patients.
 You cannot drive or make any significant decisions on the day of sedation.
 You may not remember the visit or anything you have said or done that day.
-You will need to have a responsible adult take you home and stay with you until the sedative has worn off.
-This is usually until the evening of the appointment.
-You are not allowed to drive the day of sedation.
+You will need to have a responsible adult take you home and stay with you until the sedative has worn off, usually sometime during the evening of the appointment.